Airbridge: a digital health platform to support hybrid health-care in chronic lung disease

 Short description

 About: Airbridge (Luchtbrug) is a digital health platform to support ‘hybrid healthcare’ for patients with lung disease (e.g. Asthma, Cystic Fibrosis, COPD, etc…).
-Luchtbrug aims at combining innovative home monitoring with indivualised treatment plans and advice.
+Luchtbrug aims at combining innovative home monitoring with indivualised treatment plans, tailored information & education, and advice.
 Luchtbrug has been proven feasible, safe, effective and cost-effective and is currently in use in 25 hospitals in The Netherlands.
 Currently available home monitoring tools include: Asthma Control Test (ACT & children’s-ACT), Chronic Allergic Rhinitis and Asthma Test (CARAT & CARAT-kids), modified Fuchs Criteria (CF symptom score), CF-Quality of Life (CFQ-R), Home spirometry (MIR Spirobank smart), Smartinhalers (Findair).
-Home monitoring aids provide realtime feedback to the patient, and automated feedback to health care professionals.
-Development: Airbridge was developed by Radboud University Medical Center with financial support from The Dutch Lung Foundation and The Dutch Healthcare Insurer’s Innovation Fund.
-It further received support from the Dutch Cystic Fibrosis Foundation.
-Privacy: All collected data are (only) available for participating hospitals and a research infrastructure is provided, including digital informed consent.
-Business model: Airbridge is a non-profit digital health platform that seeks for partnerships throughout Europe to offer digital healthcare for a variety of (chronic) diseases.
-Once developed, functionality is available for all partners.
-Although currently focused on lung-disease, Airbridge is open for partnerships outside the Lung-disease area.
+Home monitoring aids provide realtime – automated – feedback to the patient, and to their involved health care professionals.

 Evidence